ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Last year, K.M.P.
 (Kotlin Mobile Multiplatform) was announced as a first-class support for Android developers.
 Did Apple anticipate this…</blockquote>

 <h3>4.
-Bridging Compose and View: Seamless Interop Communication with CompositionLocal - <a href="https://medium.com/@juliensalvi/bridging-compose-and-view-seamless-interop-communication-with-compositionlocal-4b0a273bf15f" target="_blank" rel="noopener noreferrer">link</a></h3>
+What happens when you click on the app icon behind the scenes? - <a href="https://medium.com/@anandgaur2207/what-happens-when-you-click-on-the-app-icon-behind-the-scenes-c5ecdecc93f0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Julien Salvi`**
+✍️ **posted by `Anand Gaur`**

-<blockquote>Using CompositionLocal to face interoperability challenges between Compose and the View framework.</blockquote>
+<blockquote>Have you ever wondered what happens behind the scenes when you tap an app icon on your Android device?
+The process is more complex than it…</blockquote>

 <h3>5.
 Making basicMarquee-Modifier More Accessible - <a href="https://medium.com/proandroiddev/making-basicmarquee-modifier-more-accessible-8b3737307dee" target="_blank" rel="noopener noreferrer">link</a></h3>